fadhlakmal/cv-sveltekit-app/README.md

 # Computer Vision in SvelteKit

-This web application integrates computer vision using TensorFlow.js within the SvelteKit framework.
+This web application integrates computer vision using TensorFlow.js into the SvelteKit framework.
 The project showcases two machine learning features: **Image Classification** and **Real-Time Object Detection**.

 - **Image Classification:** Utilizing a pre-trained MobileNet model, the application accurately classifies images, recognizing a wide range of objects.